deepflowio/deepflow/server/agent_config/README.md

 deepflow-agent uses cgroups to limit CPU usage.
 1 millicpu = 1 millicore = 0.001 core.

+Kubernetes deployments:
+- The agent updates the target DaemonSet's Pod template to apply resource limits.
+  With the RollingUpdate strategy, template changes trigger Pod recreation even though this setting is marked as hot_update.
+- All agents updating the same target DaemonSet must have identical CPU and memory limits, even if they belong to different agent groups.
+Conflicting limits may cause repeated template updates and continuous rolling Pod recreation.

 ### Memory Limit {#global.limits.max_memory}

 **Tags**: